Skannan03/Annalect-Website/README.md

 Hello There Viewers !!!!!
 I Started this project just for fun to test the features present inthe company that im working.
-I learned a lot of new things that are present in the website , I have tested most of the important features present in the website and
+I learned a lot of new things that are present in the website , I have tested most of the important features present in the website

 Some of the things that i learned are ....
 :- How to code based on Design pattern and Repo pattern